What is Virtual Reality Training? Everything You Need To Know

-Virtual Reality has become an increasingly valuable tool in learning and development, allowing your education to extend beyond an eLearning course or classroom setting.
+Virtual Reality (VR) training has become an increasingly valuable tool in learning and development, allowing your education to extend beyond an eLearning course or classroom setting.
 It’s estimated that 42.9 million people will use VR, and 68.7 million will use AR at least once per month.

 VR can be used in corporate training in several ways:

 - Scenario-Based Learning

 - Technical Skills